 Marquette University prepares nurses for the challenges of midwifery with an innovative MSN hybrid program.
 Through online classes and in-person courses with scheduling flexibility, nurses learn about advanced pharmacology, antepartum management, delivery, postpartum management, newborn care, and labor support.
 For graduation, students must complete 49 to 51 credits.
-Marquette University has a very high post-conferment placement rate for nurse midwives.
+Marquette University has a very high post-conferment placement rate for nurse-midwives.

 Marquette University is a private college that was established more than 150 years ago in Wisconsin.
 The Catholic college has more than 25 academic departments located on campus.
-The school’s study abroad program is very popular with students with participation in colleges on all continents besides Antarctica.
+The school’s study abroad program is very popular with students participating in colleges on all continents besides Antarctica.
 The college offers a number of programs and services to veterans looking to earn their degrees.

 13. University of Cincinnati

-The University of Cincinnati has one of the best online nurse midwifery programs in the Midwest.
+The University of Cincinnati has one of the best online nurse-midwifery programs in the Midwest.
 The program requirements are completed through the virtual campus with only two campus visits needed for graduation.
 The degree program includes 57 credits, 784 clinical hours, and 42 lab hours.
 The University of Cincinnati has been awarded the distinction of being one of the Best Online Grad Schools for Nurses by U.S. News & World Report.

 Through hundreds of available majors, students easily find the right program for them at the University of Cincinnati.
 The public college has an urban-like atmosphere with close proximity to major airports, event centers, and sports arenas.
 The school is renowned for having an exceptional nursing department with the honor of developing the first live polio vaccine in the 1960s.